 The Taiyo DeLorean Part II is a miniature radio control car released by Taiyo in 2004.
-It was sold exclusively in Universal Studios Japan as part of Back to the Future: The Ride, making it unusually rare.
+It was sold exclusively in Universal Studios Japan as part of Back to the Future: The Ride, making it unusually rare, and desirable to collectors and fans of the films and Taiyo RC toys generally.

 To maintain it’s value we’d recommend always buying items with their shrink wrap still intact, much more possible with RadiCans than any regular Taiyo / Tyco cars.